felixlopz/hubrise-test-task/content/docs/en/connections.md

 ## Connect a New App

-Apps are connected either with a HubRise Account or Location, depending on the app.
+Apps are connected to either a HubRise Account or Location.
-For example, EPOS or online ordering systems typically connect to a Location, while marketing solutions connect to either the Account or Locations.
 Connection level depends on the data you need to share with the app.
+For example, EPOS or online ordering systems typically connect to Locations, while marketing solutions connect to Accounts or Locations.

 Some apps can be connected directly from the HubRise back office, while others require configuration from within the app before connection.
 For complete details, see the app documentation in the HubRise [Apps](/apps) page.